How to Brew Your Best Cup of Coffee at Home

 This is the one we all recognise from all those classic American office scenes.
 The automatic drip coffee maker is almost iconic, with its glass jug and plastic handles.
 The way this machine makes coffee is that cold water is heated by an element, which bubbles over onto the ground coffee beans.

 The coffee then drips through into the jug, which is heated underneath the base.
-The best way to brew your coffee with this machine is ensure you grind your beans to about a medium fineness and use clean (preferably filtered) cold water.
+The best way to brew your coffee with this machine is to ensure that you grind your beans to about a medium fineness and use clean (preferably filtered) cold water.
 Then you add your ground beans to the filter compartment, switch on the machine and let it do the rest.

 Brew Your Best Cup of Coffee using a French Press